mungitoperrito/mungitoperrito.github.io/README.md

 This section is a work in progress.

-I'm sorting through and consolidating old tech notes and tips I've left for myself over the years.
-The topics cover a wide variety of projects and platforms.
-Some of them could well be quaint or obsolete now.
+These are old tech notes and tips.
+They cover a wide variety of projects and platforms, many of them could be obsolete now.

-To make things easier to find, similar entries are sometimes duplicated under a functional description and a utility name.
+To make things easier to find, entries are sometimes duplicated under a functional description and a utility name.

 Click on a letter to see an index for that page.